MadDonkeySoftware/pyReleaseUtility/README.md

 ### Quick Setup
 NOTE: This setup guide assumes a basic understanding of python / pip.
+NOTE: This setup guide assumes npm and bower have been installed on the target machine.

 * `cd` to the root of this project in your shell of choice.
 * Copy the `example-repositories.yml` to `repositories.yml` file, then update the `repositories` list